Time for a 20mph speed limit?

 20mph speed limit coming to Haringey

 Traffic speeds are sometimes too fast in our residential and local shopping streets.
 This can stop more people walking and cycling and can increase the number and severity of accidents.
-While a 20mph limit will not stop accidents, research shows that there will be less accidents that are not as severe if traffic is moving at 20mph rather than 30mph or faster.
+Research shows that there will be less accidents that are not as severe if traffic is moving at 20mph rather than 30mph or faster.

 20mph zones and 20mph limits